-‘Into the wild’ has a singular aim: to improve participants well being by being in an inspiring outdoor environment, building communities, feeding the body and nurturing the soul.
+‘Into the wild’ has a singular aim: to improve participants wellbeing by being in an inspiring environment, building communities, valuing individuality and nurturing the soul.

 Modern life has become increasingly indoors.
 So many jobs mean being sat down and behind a screen.
 The mental and physical health implications for this kind of lifestyle are very well documented both for adults and children.
-Having worked as a teacher for 16 years, I have seen anxiety and depression rise hugely with young people along with learning needs such as ADHD and Autism.
+Having worked as a teacher, I have seen anxiety and depression rise hugely with young people, especially for individuals with learning needs such as ADHD, dyslexia and Autism.
 It is my belief that much of a person’s well being is influenced by the environment they are in.